Rehan20/Crop_disease_detection/README.md

 # Paddy Crop disease detection
-Detection of disease of paddy crop...
+Detection of disease of paddy crop
 Our system architecture of the project will be simple , flexible and more efficient than others.
 The model is made which can easily be implemented with less time and less space